New twist as Mohammed denies theft in Sh42 CHAN insurance scandal

 FKF NEC meeting

-He also dismissed claims that the committee meeting which removed him was valid, saying it did not follow the procedures set out in the FKF Constitution 2017.
+He also dismissed claims that the committee meeting that suspended him was valid, saying it did not follow the procedures set out in the FKF Constitution 2017.

 Mohammed was replaced by his deputy, Macdonald Mariga Wanyama, a former international footballer, in an acting capacity.